Supermarine: Complete dispersal of production

 By this time the new factory at Castle Bromwich was producing Spitfires, but with a desperate need for more aircraft Lord Beaverbrook, the Minister of Aircraft Production (MAP), visited Southampton and immediately ordered a complete dispersal of Supermarine's facilities.
 The top floor of the Polygon Hotel in the centre of Southampton was immediately requisitioned by the MAP for the use of Supermarine's production team.

 Work immediately began by the production team under the leadership of the company's works engineer, Leonard G. Gooch on a dispersal programme.
-Gooch's impressive efforts meant that by December 1940 he formally replaced Platt as Works Manager.
+Gooch's impressive efforts meant that by December 1940 he formally replaced Pratt as Works Manager.
 The replacement of Pratt is also believed to have been partially orchestrated by Beaverbrook in retaliation for Pratt's refusal prior to the air raids to allow staff from the MAP into the Supermarine factories without the proper credentials.
 Pratt, overworked and suffering from depression, committed suicide soon afterwards.

 During 26 September air raid at least one bomb had passed through the drawing office, out of the window and into the mud on the river bank below; another went straight through the floor without exploding.
 As a result, the majority of the design material and drawings survived.
 The design team were quickly moved to temporary accommodation in old World War I army huts, being used by the University College in Highfield.
 One of the huts was then destroyed by an incendiary bomb prompting a further move beginning 7 December 1940 when all of the company's design, production and administration was moved to a new permanent home at Hursley House.
 Located close to Winchester, this large stately house was requisitioned by the Ministry of Aircraft Production from the Dowager Lady Mary Cooper, who remained in residence until June 1942.

 It was decided that new dispersed facilities should stay within 50 miles of Southampton so that control and communication could be maintained.
 By mid November 1940, 35 workshops were up and running.
 Eventually there were 250 sub-contractors supplying 60 workshops in Hampshire, Wiltshire and Berkshire, clustered around four production centres: Reading (with assembly at Aldermaston and Henley), Salisbury (with assembly at Chattis Hill and High Post), Southampton (with assembly at Eastleigh) and Trowbridge (with assembly at Keevil).
 An additional area around Winchester and Chandler's Ford was linked to the main design base at Hursley Park.